jacebenson/familypage/README.md

 - [x] Bug: The "families" and "events" are not hidden from everyone.
 - [x] Convert DB from sqlite to postgres
 - [x] Deploy
 - [x] BUG: When signing up, its possible to not set a family putting the app in a bad state

+- [x] Add security around ics endpoint where no familyId is given

 ## Contributing
 Contributions to FamilyPage are welcome!
 Feel free to submit issues and pull requests on the GitHub repository.